cirrax/puppet-postfix/README.md

 The purpose of this module is to configure postfix.
 It allows you to specify two postfix configurations in hiera.

-Version 2.x.x and above does not use two separated classes for server and satellige. instead use hiera to overwrite configs.
+Version 2.x.x and above does not use two separated classes for server and satellige like it was done in 1.x.x versions.
+Instead hiera is used to overwrite configs.
 Version 2.x.x and above does not merge parameters in code anymore, instead hiera merge is used.

 ## Usage